By Ed Han

-You can find your updates by scrolling down your LinkedIn Profile until you find a box labeled "[Your Name] Articles & Activity," as you can see in the image below.
-Your Articles & Activity" is usually the second or third box down from the top of your Profile.
+You can find your updates by scrolling down your LinkedIn Profile until you find a box labeled "Activity," as you can see in the image below.
+This section is usually the fourth or fifth box down from the top of your Profile.

-Consider the logistics professional who shares a new article discussing another way of viewing costs associated with Daylight Savings Time and minimizing disruptions in truck deliveries or train schedules.
+For example, consider the logistics professional who shares a new article discussing another way of viewing costs associated with Daylight Savings Time and minimizing disruptions in truck deliveries or train schedules.

-I found this article about the change in DST and a hidden impact on costs and scheduling eye-opening [link].
+I found this eye-opening article about the change in DST and a hidden impact on costs and scheduling [link].

 Looking forward to catching up with John and Mary tonight to prepare for the PMP in 3 months.
 The discussion is always informative!

 Updates about training you may be receiving, furthering your education, or other proactive steps to help enrich your professional value, are all valuable and tell people viewing your profile something important about you.

 LinkedIn is fundamentally different from most other forms of social media.
 LinkedIn is professionally-oriented.
-This means that many of the things one might do on Twitter, Instagram or Facebook are not suitable for LinkedIn.
+This means that many of the things one might do on Twitter, Instagram, or Facebook are not suitable for LinkedIn.

 Yet each of these sites has adopted new capabilities originally introduced on Facebook.
-Instagram is on the cusp of introducing advertising, Twitter's targeted ads, and on LinkedIn the skill endorsement.
+Instagram is on the cusp of introducing advertising, Twitter's targeted ads, and, on LinkedIn, the skill endorsement.